klalle/Marlin/README.md

     * Not in use (this is where you easily can add more menu items in Configuration_adv.h - search for "#define CUSTOM_USER_MENUS")
   * Configuration (unmodified)

+Menu is configured to select the 2nd item when entering submenu (Usually I dont want to start by returning to previous menu (first item = back))

 I have allso configured Marlin to listen for gcode commands sent over Serial1 (as well as Serial0=usb) so that I can [controll the CNC by using a Joystick.](https://github.com/klalle/Marlin_Joystick)

 /Kalle